mk-fg/games/factorio/Will-o-the-Wisps_updated/README.md

 - Rebalanced stats, resistances, costs of technologies.
 - Some new technologies, visual tweaks.
 - Ingame changelog with full list of features, fixes and tweaks for each version.
-- Broken multiplayer, if it worked before :(

 See [original Will-o'-the-wisps mod](https://mods.factorio.com/mod/Will-o-the-wisps) and its [forum thread](https://forums.factorio.com/viewtopic.php?f=93&t=41514) for more information.